 and other Scandinavian countries

-Special feature: It all happens in Paris
+Special feature: It all happens in Paris (when relevant)

 A weekly updated internet magazine

 The Circus Farm in Løkken.
 Again this summer you can see performances at Katja Schumann's Circus Farm in Løkken in the northern part of Jutland.
 As of 31/12 2014 Katja Schumann bought the 21,000 m2 large former farm which earlier the same year had been subject of a compulsory sale for 375,000 DKK (at little more than 50,000 Euro).

 At that time the property looked like it was waiting for a bulldozer.
 But since Katja and her friend Luffe Bøgh have worked hard to put the ramshackle property in order and to create a circus farm focusing on animals as well as a circus museum focusing on the Schumann family.

 The last goal has not yet been completed, but Katja and Luffe have certainly created a circus farm and an environment worth a visit.
 And they are also working to get the museum established.

 The Circus Farm is located on Vrenstedvej 287, just 3 kilometres outside the holiday resort Løkken.
 On the top photo the farm is seen from the road.
 At the bottom photo it is seen from the courtyard.